clusterfrak/ansible-bind/README.md

 > Mapped Shell Environment Variables:

- - DOMAIN - FQDN that Bind will be configured to provide services for.
+ - ${DOMAIN}: FQDN that Bind will be configured to provide services for.
 This MUST be an FQDN [default:mydomain.local]
- - SECONDARY_DNS - Secondary DNS server address.
+ - ${SECONDARY_DNS}: Secondary DNS server address.
 This can be configured to a second BIND server or AD [default:8.8.8.8]

 <br>